 API Overview

-The Kindo API provides programmatic access to all platform capabilities.
-The API is OpenAI-compatible for chat completions and includes additional endpoints for agents, integrations, and administration.
+The Kindo API provides programmatic access to all platform capabilities, including chat completions, model listing, agents, integrations, and administration.

 - Sign in to the Kindo Terminal.